Head For The Hills

 Northwest Boise and Eagle Foothills

 The charming suburb of Eagle is tucked up against the northwest edge of the Foothills.
-To the direct north of town, the Foothills are mostly privately-owned range land, but to the northwest, options for exploring are many.
+To the direct north of town, the Foothills are mostly privately-owned range land, but to the northeast, options for exploring are many.

 Avimor: This large planned residential development is the entry point to more than 100 miles of trails that connect to the larger Ridge to Rivers trail system (more on that below).
 In peak season, when the weather is perfect and trails closer to the city are busier, the Avimor area can provide more solitude thanks to fewer people.